What Is a Repository?

 Click Delete the repository.

-You will be prompted to type in the name of the repo and your password.
+You will be prompted to type in the name of the repository and your password.
 Then, click Delete this repository.

 Your repository is now deleted.